prody/ProDy/doc/examples/dynamics/pca/pca_nmr.rst

 >>> ubi = parsePDB('2k39', subset='calpha')

-Weuse residues 1 to 70.
+We use residues 1 to 70.
 71 and above are disordered.

 >>> ubi = ubi.copy('resnum < 71')